DariuS231/js231sp/source/about/index.md

 My full name is **Dario Alejandro Alvarez Borrero**,  I was born in [Maracay - Venezuela](https://en.wikipedia.org/wiki/Maracay), lived and studied in [Madrid - Spain](https://en.wikipedia.org/wiki/Madrid) and I am currently living and working in [London - UK](https://en.wikipedia.org/wiki/London).

 I'm a software engineer focused on Microsoft Technologies, specifically SharePoint, Office 365 and Azure.
-Currently working at [Content and Code LTD](https://www.contentandcode.com/) as an Office 365/Azure Developer.
+Currently working at [Orbus Software](https://www.orbussoftware.com) as an Lead SharePoint and Office 365 Developer.

 I´ve been working with Microsoft technologies for over 8 years and with SharePoint for 7 years.
 I´ve worked with clients in almost every sector, delivering a variety of solutions within Spain and The United Kingdom.